0x80/typed-firestore-server/README.md

 ## Usage

-### Type Your Database Collections
+### Typing Your Database

+All functions are designed to take a re-usable typed collection reference as one of their arguments.
+The various functions can infer their return type from it, and apply the necessary restrictions.

-Create a file in which you define refs for all of your database collections, and map each to the appropriate type, as shown below.
+Start by creating a file in which you define refs for all of your database collections, and map each to the appropriate type, as shown below.

 ```ts
 // db-refs.ts